-After HiPKI EV TLS CA completes certificate issuance, the subscriber is notified to pick up the certificate or the RA is used to notify the subscriber to pick up the certificate.
+After HiPKI EV TLS CA completes certificate issuance, the subscriber is notified to draw the certificate or notify the Subscriber to draw the certificate through the RA.

 If HiPKI EV TLS CA or its RA does not approve the certificate issuance, the Applicant is notified by e-mail or telephone and shall be informed of the reasons for the refusal.
-Besides Applicant identity identification and authentication reason, certificate issuance may be refused due to other reasons.

-If the subscriber finds their information is incorrect as the certificate modification is accepted or inconsistent information is submitted during the application process, the subscriber shall promptly notify the RA.
-Otherwise, it shall be deemed that the subscriber consents to abide by the rights and obligations in the CPS and related contracts.
+If the information in the certificate is found to be incorrect or is inconsistent with the information provided at the time of application when the Subscriber accepts the certificate, the RA should be notified immediately Otherwise, it shall be deemed that the subscriber consents to abide by the rights and obligations in the CPS and related contracts.